Road–rail vehicle: Military usage

 BAD-2 was a Soviet experimental amphibious armoured car first produced in 1932, which could also go on rail tracks.
 The changing for rail mode took 30 minutes.

-From 1933 on, small numbers of FAI-ZhD were produced.
+From 1933, small numbers of FAI-ZhD were produced.
 FAI-ZhD was a modification of FAI for additional railway usage.
 The speed on rails was 85 km/h forward and 24 km/h reverse.
 The road speed was 40 km/h.
 The changing of modes took the crew 30 minutes.

-From 1933 on, the Japanese Empire started to produce the Sumida M.2593.
+From 1933, the Empire of Japan started to produce the Sumida M.2593.
 It was a 7.7 ton 10 mm armoured vehicle with 6 wheels.
 The road wheels could be replaced by flanged wheels for railways.
-It proved itself very useful during the invasion of China in 1937.
 Its speed was 40 km/h on road and 60 km/h on rail.

-The Type 95 So-Ki was a tankette produced in the Japanese Empire between 1935 and 1943.
+The Type 95 So-Ki was a tankette produced in the Empire of Japan between 1935 and 1943.
 It had tank tracks for ground travel and retractable flanged wheels for railways.
 Changing from railway to ground mode took one minute, and changing from ground to railways took three minutes.
-For the changing, the crew did not need to leave the vehicle, which made the whole operation safer.
-The vehicle could be fitted to narrow, standard and broad gauge tracks.
-The speed on rails was 72 km/h and 30 km/h on ground.
+In addition, the flanged wheels could be adjusted for narrow, standard and broad gauge railway tracks.

 The BTR-40 ZhD was the armored personnel carrier BTR-40 equipped with additional rail wheels.
 It was further developed to the railway version of BTR-40A in 1969.
 Rerailment took 3–5 minutes.
 Its road speed was 78 km/h and its rail speed was 65 km/h.

-Road–rail buses
+Road-rail buses

 Attempts have been made over the years to design buses and coaches that could operate on both roads and railway tracks.
 Siemens & Halske presented an electric street car bus (Straßenbahn-Omnibus) in 1898 in Berlin.
 This vehicle ran on batteries and had a range of 6 km.

-Some attempts were carried out in Britain during the 1930s, on the Nickey Line by LMS, using a Ro-Railer.
+Some attempts were carried out in Britain during the 1930s on the Nickey Line by LMS, using a Ro-Railer.